saranyasenthil23/sql-ecommerce-analysis/README.md

 ---

-🔥 This is my first step towards becoming a data analyst / AI engineer.
+🔥 This project showcase my ability to analyze real-world business data using SQL and extract meaningful insights.